jonsamp/codecademy-curriculum/typescript/project-2/content.md

    </details>

-2. Next we need to store the name of the product the user is trying to find.
+2. Next, we need to store the name of the product the user is trying to find.
 Declare a variable named `productName`, annotate it with the appropriate type, and set its value to one of the product names in **products.ts**.

    <details>
    <summary>Hint:</summary>